What is the birth control patch?

 - Menstrual cramps

-- with blood clots, history of heart attack, or stroke.
+- You have a history of blood clots, heart attack, or stroke.

-- with certain cancers, such as breast cancer.
+- You have certain cancers, such as breast cancer.

 Similar to the pill, the birth control patch does not protect against sexually transmitted diseases (STDs), including HIV (the virus that causes AIDS).
 The male condom provides the best protection from most STDs.